-Similarly, consent cannot be said to be adequately informed if your patient misunderstands the information, perhaps because of the words you used, or the way in which you imparted the information.
-At the beginning of the consent process, you as the clinician have the advantage of knowing much more than your patient does, about what the procedure involves, about its risks, benefits, limitations, about alternatives and how they compare in each of these respects and also in terms of relative costs.
+Similarly, consent cannot be said to be adequately informed if your patient misunderstands the information, perhaps because of the words you have used, or the way in which the information was imparted.
+It is helpful to remember that at the beginning of the consent process you will have the advantage of knowing much more than your patient does, about what the procedure involves, about its risks, benefits, limitations, about alternatives and how they compare in each of these respects and also in terms of relative costs.

-On the other hand, you may also be at a similar disadvantage in knowing relatively little about your patient, and his/her life and personal circumstances.
+On the other hand, you could be equally disadvantaged by knowing relatively little about your patient, and his/her life and personal circumstances.
 Meeting a complete stranger is never an ideal starting point for carrying out any clinical procedure, but it is inviting disaster when contemplating any procedure that carries significant risks for the patient.

-You must therefore ask the patient the right questions in the right way, at the right time, and you will need to listen carefully to their responses, in order to gain an insight into any additional information that this particular, individual might require in order to decide whether or not to proceed with treatment.
-Any failure on your part to elicit this information, if it could be material to your patient making a decision, is more likely to be used to criticise you, than to criticise your patient for not having volunteered the information without prompting.
-After all, your patient may not understand why the information is even relevant, let alone important.
+You must therefore ask the patient the right questions in the correct way, at the relevant time, and then listen carefully to their responses, in order to gain an insight into any additional information that this particular person might require in order to decide whether or not to proceed.
+Any failure to elicit this information, if it were to be material to your patient's decision, is more likely to be used to criticise you, than to criticise your patient for not having volunteered the information without prompting.
+Patients, after all, may not understand why the information is even relevant, let alone important.

-It will be obvious from the above that the less you know about your patient, the greater the risk that you leave yourself vulnerable to challenge in the consent process.
-For as long as your patient remains a relative stranger, the chances of you stumbling by chance upon the very information that has the greatest importance for them, are slender indeed.
-This underlines the wisdom of doing as little treatment as possible in the early stages, while trying to find out as much as possible about your patient and proactively building up a relationship based on an insight.
+It will be obvious from the above that the less you know about a patient, the greater the risk that you could be vulnerable to a challenge over the validity of the consent process.
+For as long as your patient remains a relative stranger, the chances of you stumbling upon the very piece information that has the greatest importance for that person, are slender indeed.
+This underlines the wisdom of doing as little treatment as possible in the early stages, while you are trying to find out as much as possible about your patient and proactively building up a relationship with him or her.